Code-Institute-Submissions/IsabellaHL-milestone-project-2-memory-game_AprResub/README.md

 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) - used to vaildate CSS Code
     - no errors found

- I used [DevTools](https://developers.google.com/web/tools/chrome-devtools) to ensure the functionaility of the site as well as looking/fixing any bugs within the code.
+ I used [DevTools](https://developers.google.com/web/tools/chrome-devtools) to ensure the responsiveness of the site as well as looking/fixing any bugs within the code.
- * I also tested responsiveness using google dev tools.
-I tested the following types:
+ * I tested the following types:

     * iPad Pro (portrait: 1024x1366 & landscape: 1366x1024)
     * iPad (portrait: 768x1024 & landscape: 1024x768)